 “We gave them a good chance, which they did not take.
 They continue circulating fabrications about Russia’s violations of this agreement, which is completely absurd.”

 The Russian government, which in January announced its own plans to leave the pact, on May 11 submitted legislation to parliament to formalise its departure.

-Kremlin spokesman Dmitry Peskov on Tuesday said one of the reasons behind Russia’s planned withdrawal was that the United States was still able to receive information acquired through the Open Skies treaty from its NATO allies.
+At that time, a Kremlin spokesman said one reason was that the United States was still able to receive information acquired via the treaty from its NATO allies.

 The treaty, which was signed in 1992 and entered into force in 2002, permits nations to carry out short-notice, unarmed surveillance flights over the entire territory of the other parties.

 The purpose of the treaty, which allows nations to collect information on one another’s military forces, is to increase transparency and build confidence among countries.